makerdao/dss-deploy-scripts/README.md

 ```

 After changing submodules the lock file [`nix/dapp.nix`](nix/dapp.nix)
-needs to be updated using:
+needs to be updated using `dapp2nix`.
+This is to avoid downloading all
+submodules when installing the deploy scripts without cloning `tdds`.

 ```sh
 nix-shell
 dapp2nix > nix/dapp.nix
 ```

-This is to avoid downloading all submodules when installing the deploy
-scripts from another repository.

 Dependencies are managed through a central repository referenced in
 [`nix/pkgs.nix`](nix/pkgs.nix) and the main Nix expression to build this